joaopxf30/classificador-de-filmes-e-series-back-end/README.md

 ---
 ## Run with Docker

-Before proceeding, it is important to have Docker installed.
+Before proceeding, it is important to have Docker installed: https://docs.docker.com/engine/install/.

 ### Build the image
 Open the terminal in the root `.movies-and-series-catalogue-back-end`.
 The `Dockerfile` and `requirements.txt` are there.